boom-army/docs/season-challenges.md

 We may find better terms as we go for the language but here is the taxonomy and meaning of the language.

-**Season** - Era, Epoch, Cycle, Age, Generation
+**Season Challenge** - A duration of 4 weeks over which each of the challenges need to be completed

+**Season Challenge Pass** - The #BoomHeroes generative NFT that will give you access to the Season Challenge competition.
+All wallets holding a Season Challenge Pass will have Regular rarity NFT Action Cards airdropped to them.

-**Action Card** - a task based NFT card, that needs to be completed to be realised
+**NFT Action Card** - a task based NFT card, that can be leveled up (from Regular -> Rare -> Ultra-rare -> Legendary) according to the completness of the Season Challenge tasks.

 ## Time boxes

-The first Season will run for 4 weeks, but eventually we&#39;ll aim to run each Season for 10 weeks to allow for longer term campaigns.
-The target date for the first season is the start of April.
+The first Season will run for 4 weeks, but eventually we&#39;ll aim to run each Season for a longer duration to allow for longer term campaigns.
+The target launch date for the Season Challenge 1 is April 2022.

-## Season Passes
+## Season Challenge Passes

-The Season ticket is a generative NFT and will cost 0.5 SOL.
-You will get 3 extra action card NFTs with your ticket.
-The 3 action card NFTs have a task to complete and will transform to Gold, silver or bronze status if completed - your NFT will get more valuable with the completed tasks.
+The Season Challenge Pass is a #BoomHeroes generative NFT, and will be required to participate in the NFT Action Card tasks.
+Season Challenge Pass holders will be airdropped all NFT Action Cards the day before the Season Challenge starts.
+The NFT Action Cards have a task to complete and will transform from Regular -> Rare -> Ultra-rare -> Legendary status depending on the level of task completion.

-## Action Cards
+## NFT Action Cards

-There will be 4 NFT action cards in Season 1.
-3 of the cards will be included with the Season Pass and the 4th will be able to be purchased as a separate special season card.
+There will be 4 NFT action cards in Season Challenge 1.
+Three of the cards will be included with the Season Pass and the 4th will be able to be purchased as a separate special season card.

 ### 3 Standard Included Season Cards